 - 1. Prohibit the use of the altered data - 2.
-Notify the error to the user modification access to the value of a secret key in FDP\IFF.1.5/KeyBasics, and in the requirement for export of public keys with integrity protection in FDP\IFF.1.2/KeyBasics.
-The integrity protection data in FDP\SDI.2.1 is included in the list of attributes identified in FMT\MSA.1/GenKeys and FMT\MSA.1/AKeys, and protects the value of the key and of its other security attributes, including when the key is externally stored by the TOE (cf. 4.4.1.3 of [1])
+Notify the error to the user

+• From [1].
+No specific requirement is placed here on the nature of the integrity protection data, but the Security Target shall describe this protection measure, and shall identify the iteration of FCS_COP.1 that covers any cryptographic algorithm used.
+This SFR may also be used in the implementation of the mechanism for protection against modification access to the value of a secret key in FDP_IFF.1.5/KeyBasics, and in the requirement for export of public keys with integrity protection in FDP_IFF.1.2/KeyBasics.
+The integrity protection data in FDP_SDI.2.1 is included in the list of attributes identified in FMT_MSA.1/GenKeys and FMT_MSA.1/AKeys, and protects the value of the key and of its other security attributes, including when the key is externally stored by the TOE (cf. 4.4.1.3 of [1])